-Ethiopia is the second-most populous country in Sub-Saharan Africa with a population of about 94 million (United Nations, 2013).
+Ethiopia is the second-most populous country in Sub-Saharan Africa with a population of about a 90 million (Government of Ethiopia’s latest estimate is 85.8 million; UN estimate is 94.1 million), and population growth rate of 2.6 % (2013).
 One of the world’s oldest civilizations, Ethiopia is also one of the world’s poorest countries.
 The country’s per capita income of $470 is substantially lower than the regional average (Gross National Income, Atlas Method).
 The government aspires to reach middle income status over the next decade.

-The economy has experienced strong and broad based growth over the past decade, averaging 10.9% per year in 2003/04 - 2012/13 compared to the regional average of about 5 %.
+The economy has experienced strong and broad based growth over the past decade, averaging 10.9% per year in 2004/05 - 2012/13 compared to the regional average of 5.3%.
 Expansion of the services and agricultural sectors account for most of this growth, while manufacturing sector performance was relatively modest.
 Private consumption and public investment explain demand side growth with the latter assuming an increasingly important role in recent years.

 Ethiopia has achieved the Millennium Development Goals (MDGs) for child mortality and is on track for achieving them in gender parity in education, HIV/AIDS, and malaria.
 Good progress has been achieved in universal primary education, although the MDG target may not be met.

 For additional information about Ethiopia’s economy, please refer to the second Ethiopia Economic Update: Laying the Foundation for Achieving Middle Income Status (June 2013) and the third Ethiopia Economic Update: Strengthening Export Performance through Improved Competitiveness in Ethiopia (July 2014).